dna-witch/blood/README.md

 This Kaggle dataset contains 12,500 augmented images of blood cells (JPEG) with accompanying cell type labels (CSV).
 There are approximately 3,000 images for each of 4 different cell types grouped into 4 different folders (according to cell type).
 The cell types are Eosinophil, Lymphocyte, Monocyte, and Neutrophil.
 This dataset is accompanied by an additional dataset containing the original 410 images (pre-augmentation) as well as two additional subtype labels (WBC vs WBC) and also bounding boxes for each cell in each of these 410 images (JPEG + XML metadata).
 More specifically, the folder 'dataset-master' contains 410 images of blood cells with subtype labels and bounding boxes (JPEG + XML), while the folder 'dataset2-master' contains 2,500 augmented images as well as 4 additional subtype labels (JPEG + CSV).
 There are approximately 3,000 augmented images for each class of the 4 classes as compared to 88, 33, 21, and 207 images of each in folder 'dataset-master'.

 ## Methods
 ### Preprocessing
-These are some examples of images from our datasets alongside some rotated images.
+These are some examples of images from the dataset we were working with during this first iteration of our model, alongside some rotated and mirrored images.
 The cells have been manually stained and photographed, such that the nuclei of the white blood cells have turned pink.
 The erythrocytes, or red blood cells, in the input images can be differentiated from the white blood cells by their lack of nuclei, which leaves them colorless due to the staining technique.
 When building a model to recognize complex shapes, a proportionately large dataset must be used to train the model.
+In order to increase the amount of relevant images in the dataset, as well as increase the robustness of the model's recognition, the images can be augmented (rotated, mirrored, translated).
 ![Examples of Input Images](images/blood_ex.JPG)

 Here is a diagram showing the morphological differences between the different classes of white blood cells.